 Roads can also serve as interface ‘markers’; the Westlink, for example, effectively divides Roden Street and Broadway, while Duncairn Gardens functions as an interface between the New Lodge and Tiger’s Bay.

 Even public parks have barriers in Northern Ireland.
 Alexandra Park, in North Belfast, is the only park in Western Europe to be divided, with a three-metre wall and a gate, which is opened for a few hours during the day.

 Barriers can provide psychological security and help to create a stronger feeling of communal identity and solidarity.
-At the same time, they reaffirm a physical claim to possession of specific territory, and therefore increase the feeling that there is no need between communities to talk to each other.
-The coincidence of local territory with communal identity is such that government and statutory bodies have generally, if unofficially, accepted that it is not yet possible to engage in social geographical re-engineering to remove peace-lines (e.g. to build new houses or to reduce the potential for disorder).
+At the same time, they reaffirm a physical claim to possession of a specific territory, and therefore increase the feeling that there is no need for communities to talk to each other.
+The coincidence of local territory with communal identity is such that government and statutory bodies have generally, if unofficially, accepted that it is not yet possible to engage in social geographical re-engineering to remove peace lines (e.g. to build new houses or to reduce the potential for disorder).